moadel321/WisprWindows/README.md

 ## Troubleshooting

 ### Performance Optimization

+- **Input Mode Selection**:
+  - Use **Push-to-Talk mode** for maximum responsiveness and control
+  - Use **Continuous mode** for hands-free operation with slightly higher latency
+  - Adjust VAD sensitivity in settings to find the optimal balance for your voice

+- **Reduce Latency**:
+  - Run in debug mode (`--debug`) to see detailed performance traces
+  - Place your cursor in the target field before speaking
+  - Speak clearly with natural pauses between sentences
+  - For best experience, use a high-quality microphone in a quiet environment

 - **CPU Mode** (Default):
   - Use smaller model sizes for faster processing (small or medium)